its-ericjones/windows-automations/Display Mode Switcher/README.md

 ^ _System tray icon of Studio Display Mode_

+### `SteamTrayWatcherLauncher.ps1`

+The `SteamTrayWatcherLauncher.ps1` script is a wrapper for launching the `SteamTrayWatcher.ps1` script that I set to run at system startup.

+1. **Hides the PowerShell Window**: Runs the watcher script in the background without displaying a PowerShell window.
+2. **Bypasses Execution Policy**: Temporarily bypasses the system's execution policy to allow the script to run without modifying global settings.

 ## Next Steps

 After getting my software setup working well, I started thinking about the physical hardware I already have: a Raspberry Pi, LEDs, buttons, resistors, and a breadboard - all just collecting dust from previous classes.
 Why not put them to use?